choughtalinguw/supreme-computing-machine/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
+Via our Google sheet, we plan to use color indication to show our group members what we are currently working (yellow) on and what we have completed (green).

 ## How will will communicate difficulties with a task assigned to us